Baranotik15/My_project/README.md

 # Online Clothing Store

-Это стандартный интернет-магазин одежды, разработанный с использованием Django. Пользователи могут просматривать каталог товаров, добавлять их в корзину, оформлять заказы и оплачивать через Stripe.
-Реализована регистрация и авторизация с подтверждением по электронной почте, а также админ-панель для управления товарами.
+This is a standard online clothing store developed using Django.
+Users can browse the product catalog, add items to the cart, place orders, and pay via Stripe.
+User registration and authentication with email confirmation are implemented, along with an admin panel for managing products.

-## Функционал
+## Features

-- Просмотр списка товаров
-- Детальный просмотр товара
-- Добавление товаров в корзину
-- Добавление товара в избранное
+- Browse product listings
+- View detailed product pages
+- Add items to the cart
+- Add items to favorites
-- Оформление заказа
+- Place orders
-- Оплата через Stripe
+- Payment via Stripe
-- Регистрация и авторизация пользователей с подтверждением на почту
-- Админ-панель для добавления и обновления товаров
+- User registration and login with email confirmation
+- Admin panel for adding and updating products

-## Используемые технологии
+## Technologies Used

-- **Django 5.1.7** — основной фреймворк
+- **Django 5.1.7** — main framework
-- **SQLite** — база данных (для разработки; для production рекомендуется PostgreSQL)
+- **SQLite** — database (used for development; PostgreSQL is recommended for production)
-- **Stripe 12.0.0** — для обработки платежей
+- **Stripe 12.0.0** — for payment processing
-- **Dropbox** — для хранения изображений товаров
+- **Dropbox** — for storing product images

+## DB Model Diagram
 ![Untitled](https://github.com/user-attachments/assets/e7b6f166-d64d-4918-8d95-72f3cf900144)

 https://dbdiagram.io/d/67e326df75d75cc84473f67f

-## Установка и запуск

-1. Клонируйте репозиторий:
+## Installation and Setup

+1. Clone the repository:

    - **SSH:**